jacksonrakena/jacksonbot/README.md

 - `Abyss.Web.Server` An alternative to `Abyss.Console`, this executable starts up the Abyss administration panel on `[Any IP]:2003` and serves clients the Blazor code in `Abyss.Web.Client`.
 This web server contains many useful administration tools.

 **Addons**
 - `Abyss.ExampleCustomAssembly` (library) This is an example project, which shows how you can make your own projects to expand and add new functionality and commands to Abyss.

+*External addons*
+- [abyssal/Abyss.Addons.TheLair](https://github.com/abyssal/Abyss.Addons.TheLair) (library) This is an external Abyss addon for Abyss' support server.
+- [abyssal/Abyss.Addons.Guardian](https://github.com/abyssal/Abyss.Addons.Guardian) (library) This is an external Abyss addon for server protection.

 ### Copyright
-Copyright (c) 2019 abyssal512 under the MIT License, available at [the LICENSE file.](LICENSE.md)
+Copyright (c) 2019 Abyssal under the MIT License, available at [the LICENSE file.](LICENSE.md)

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fabyssal512%2FAbyss.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fabyssal512%2FAbyss?ref=badge_large)